3 of the best used drivers under £250

 Why these three

-TaylorMade SIM 2 Max - high launch and easy to hit If you struggle to get the ball in the air or your driver speed sits below 95 mph, this is the one to look at.
-Mid-to-high launch by design, forgiving across the face thanks to the Inertia Generator weighting at the back, and a face built specifically to soften the distance penalty on off center strikes that golf newbies like me make regularly.
-Owners describe it as "easy" - which doesn't sound great until you remember the alternative is "hard".
+TaylorMade SIM2 Max is the high-launch, easy-to-hit one, and our pick of the three.
+If you struggle to get the ball in the air, or your driver speed sits below 95 mph, this is the one to look at.
+It launches mid-to-high by design, the Inertia Generator weighting at the back keeps it forgiving across the face, and the face is built to soften the distance penalty on the off-centre strikes that golf newbies like me make regularly.
+Owners just describe it as "easy", which doesn't sound exciting until you remember the alternative is "hard".

-Callaway Rogue ST Max - the all-rounder.
-More adjustable than the Ping, more polished-sounding than the SIM 2 Max, and with the Tungsten Speed Cartridge low and forward it can get you impressive ball speeds when struck well.
-If you're a mid-handicapper who hits the ball reasonably well most of the time but wants insurance on the dodgy ones, this is the a decent pick, and often comes in cheaper than the other two.
+Callaway Rogue ST Max is the all-rounder that sits between the other two.
+It's more adjustable than the Ping and more polished-sounding than the SIM2 Max, and with the Tungsten Speed Cartridge low and forward it can hit impressive ball speeds when you find the middle.
+If you're a mid-handicapper who strikes it reasonably well most of the time but wants insurance on the loose ones, this is a smart pick, and it often comes in cheaper than the other two.

-A driver fitting matters more than the model on the head.
-If you're saving £200–£300 on a used driver versus the new equivalent, spend £80 of that on a fitting, even a 30-minute session at your local store will get you on the right loft and shaft, and it's the cheapest game improvement you're likely to make.
-Easier said than done though, I know that, the allure of a new club can make the technical side seem boring.
-Want to see what each of the clubs mentioned is going for at the moment?
-Browse the driver shop, or run your numbers in our strike efficiency calculator to see whether your current driver is actually the holding you back.
+The model on the head matters less than getting fitted for it.
+If you're saving £200-£300 buying used instead of new, put £80 of that towards a fitting; even a 30-minute session at your local store will get you on the right loft and shaft, and it's the cheapest game improvement going.
+It's easy to skip, I know, the shiny new club is a lot more fun than the technical bit, but the numbers are where the strokes actually are.
+Want to see what each of these is going for right now?
+Browse the driver shop, or run your numbers in our strike efficiency calculator to see whether your current driver is actually what's holding you back.